-The experimental artist plays with the structures of language, notation and humour to depict her connection to sound – and the need for change
+The experimental artist likes to mess with us by playing with the structures of language, notation and humour to depict her connection to sound – and the need for change

-A keen observer of language and lover of infographics, angles and pie charts, the California-born and Berlin-based artist has built an acclaimed practice distilling sound into clever new forms and focusing on the role of sound within society.
-In her works, Kim plays with the musicality of American Sign Language (her first language), music notation, televisual captioning, performance and drawing to investigate her relationship with the aural environment.
-Adding some strategically deployed humour helps challenge the politics of sound and the role of spoken language as a currency of social exchange.
+The infographic, angle and pie chart-loving California-born and Berlin-based artist has built an acclaimed practice distilling sound into clever new forms and focusing on the politics of sound and language within society.
+Kim plays with the musicality of American Sign Language (her first language), music notation, televisual captioning, performance and drawing to investigate her relationship with the aural environment.
+Adding some strategically deployed humour helps challenge the role of spoken language as a currency of social exchange.

 In The Sound of Temperature Rising

-Non-Stop Forever, the focus is on climate change.
-The alarming graph of elongated musical notes and distinctive text was exhibited on a billboard in downtown Los Angeles in 2020.
-The piece was created in collaboration with Fine Acts‘ Artists for Countdown, a global initiative to champion and accelerate solutions to the climate crisis.
+Non-Stop Forever, her focus is firmly on climate change.
+The alarming graph of elongated musical notes and distinctive text was exhibited on a billboard in downtown Los Angeles in 2020, created in collaboration with Fine Acts‘ Artists for Countdown, a global initiative to champion and accelerate solutions to the climate crisis.
 Backlit by heavy smog – a combination of the usual LA pollution and the lingering smoke from the Bobcat fire that was still burning – it very clearly points to the reality of record temperatures and wildfires.

-The drawing is part of a wider series of soundscapes called The Sound Of, in which the artist depicts inner states, such as The Sound of Anticipation, The Sound Of Being Resigned and The Sound of Being Spaced Out – or abstract concepts, like The Sound of Frequencies Attempting to Be Heavy.
+The drawing is part of a wider series of soundscapes called The Sound Of, in which the artist depicts inner states, such as The Sound of Anticipation, The Sound Of Being Resigned, The Sound of Being Spaced Out and The Sound of Obsessing (I can relate) – or abstract concepts, like The Sound of Frequencies Attempting to Be Heavy.